Third place playoff: FIFA World Cup and other association football tournaments

-The third place match is generally a high-scoring affair, as no men's match has seen fewer than two goals scored since Poland's 1-0 win over Brazil in 1974, with four out of the last seven bronze-medal games, since 1994, seeing four goals or more.
+The third place match is generally a high-scoring affair, as no men's match has seen fewer than two goals scored since Poland's 1–0 win over Brazil in 1974, with five out of the last nine bronze-medal games played since 1994 seeing four goals or more.
 For tournament top scorers, the third place match's tendency of attacking football is a great opportunity to win the Golden Shoe, with players such as Salvatore Schillaci (1990) and Davor Šuker (1998) getting the goal they needed to take sole possession of the lead.
 The FIFA Women's World Cup has had only eight editions to date, therefore creating less opportunity for a pattern to form.
 However, two of the third-place games in that competition have seen fewer than three goals.
-In 1995, the USA defeated China 2–0.
-In 1999, the third-place match between Brazil and Norway ended in a scoreless draw and penalty shootout (won by Brazil), as did the final between the USA and China (won by the USA).
+In 1995, the United States defeated China 2–0.
+In 1999, the third-place match between Brazil and Norway ended in a scoreless draw and penalty shootout (won by Brazil), as did the final between the United States and China (won by the United States).
 In 2015, the third place match between Germany and England was the first to go to extra time, and in the second period of extra time, England scored a single penalty and held on to the lead to upset Germany.

 How seriously the competing teams take this match is subject to debate.
 Certain teams, especially ones which had been expected to reach the final, will rest some of their starters to allow some of their reserve team players to participate in a World Cup game.
 For instance French team captain Michel Platini did not play in either the 1982 or 1986 third place matches, while German goalkeeper Hans-Jörg Butt received his only competitive international appearance in a third place playoff, and Michel Vorm came on during injury time of the 3–0 third place play-off win against Brazil in Brasília thus ensuring that all 23 Dutch squad members played at the tournament.
 By contrast, teams that are not expected to get this far usually take this match seriously, as third place can be a historical achievement.
 In Sweden "third place playoff" is called "bronze game" and in the 1994 World Cup, the Sweden national team, after the victory in the "bronze game", landed at Arlanda with a fighter escort and were then paraded through the streets of Stockholm to millions live on national TV.
 Another example of a high-profile third place match was in 1998, when the recently established Croatian football team upset the Netherlands.